odoo/documentation/content/applications/productivity/iot/devices/scale.rst

 .. note::
    In some cases, a serial to USB adapter may be needed.

-If your scale is `compatibale with Odoo IoT Box <https://www.odoo.com/page/iot-hardware>`_, there is no need to set up anything because it will be automatically detected as soon as it is connected.
+If your scale is `compatible with Odoo IoT Box <https://www.odoo.com/page/iot-hardware>`_, there is no need to set up anything because it will be automatically detected as soon as it is connected.

 .. image:: scale/iot-choice.png